c29r3/solana-snapshot-finder/README.md

                         Minimum average snapshot download speed in megabytes --max_latency MAX_LATENCY
                         The maximum value of latency (milliseconds).
-If latency > max_latency --> skip --with_private_rpc    Enable adding and checking RPCs with the --private-rpc option.This slow down checking and searching but potentially increases the number of RPCs from which snapshots can be downloaded.
-  --measurement_time MEASUREMENT_TIME
+If latency > max_latency --> skip --measurement_time MEASUREMENT_TIME
                         Time in seconds during which the script will measure the download speed --snapshot_path SNAPSHOT_PATH